 Office preparation begins with collecting basic information about the project site that will be needed during the field assessments.
 It is often helpful to view aerial photographs (such as those available through Google Earth or similar resource) of the project site and its watershed prior to visiting the project site.
-As discussed previously, aerials can be obtained for each of the four counties under SARA jurisdiction from the appropriate county GIS department.
+Practitioners should use best available data for aerials within each of the four counties under SARA jurisdiction).
 Characteristics to note are area land uses, the level of development in the watershed, and project constraints.